zepben/ewb-sdk-python/README.md

  pytest --cov=zepben.evolve --cov-report=html --cov-branch
  ```

-If you need to debug an async test, you will need to annotate the test with the following
+If you need to debug a test, you will need to annotate the test with the following
 to prevent the test from timing out while you step through the code:

 ```